 Use Mockito to Mock an Object

-To Mock UserProfileEntity object we will annotate it with @Mock annotation and will call the MockitoAnnotations.initMocks(this); in the setUp() method like so:
+To mock the UserProfileEntity object, we will annotate it with the @Mock annotation and call the MockitoAnnotations.initMocks(this) method in the setUp() method, as shown below:

 @Mock UserProfileEntity userProfileEntity; @Before public void setUp() { MockitoAnnotations.initMocks(this); }